 Do crafts!
-Crafts naturally incorporate cutting, glueing and drawing which area all great fine motor skills.
+Crafts naturally incorporate cutting, gluing and drawing which are all great fine motor skills.

 Sensory Play - there are so many ways that sensory play and sensory bins help with fine motor.
 You can find a huge collection of sensory bins HERE.
 One of my favorite fine motor sets is this one and is perfect for sensory bins and sensory play.
 You can get this set HERE on Amazon and it's cheap!
 Ok, let's get started on our activities!
 I'd love for you to share some pics in our Facebook group or over on Instagram (use #MyBoredToddler )

 Fine Motor Activities for Toddlers